This is the audio, music, affective computing and AI team (AMAAI) and AIFi (AI for FinTech). For my team at SUTD Game Lab, please see here.

 Dr. David Grunberg

-David Grunberg is currently a postdoctoral research fellow at the Singapore University of Technology and Design (SUTD).
+David Grunberg was a postdoctoral research fellow at the Singapore University of Technology and Design (SUTD).
 He received his PhD from Drexel University in the United States of America, majoring in Electrical Engineering, and with his dissertation focused on the subject of identifying musical beats in noisy audio.
 His research interests are on the topic of Music-Information Retrieval, and he is especially interested in how algorithms and systems from that field can be used to obtain practical outcomes in real-world situations.

 En Yan Koh

 Koh En Yan is currently a Ph.D. student in Singapore University of Technology and Design (SUTD), under the supervision of Assistant Professor Dorien Herremans.
 She received her Bachelor of Engineering in SUTD, under the Information Systems Technology and Design (ISTD) pillar in 2016.
 Her research interests lie in audio, or more specifically, in speech and music.
 Currently she is exploring the topic of lyrics to audio alignment.

 Loke Jun Ming